GenericMappingTools/pygmt/doc/design.rst

 The ``modern`` mode removes the need for ``-O -K`` and explicitly redirecting to a ``.ps`` file.
 This all happens in the background.
-A final call to ``gmt psconvert`` brings the plot out of hiding and finalizes the Postscript.
+A final call to ``gmt end`` brings the plot out of hiding and finalizes the Postscript.
 This mode is perfect for the Python interface, which would have to handle generation of the Postscript file in the background anyway.